ros-event-camera/metavision_driver/README.md

 - ``message_type``: can be set to ``dvs`` or ``prophesee`` depending on what message types the driver should publish.
 - ``send_queue_size``: ros message send queue size (defaults to 1000).
+- ``use_multithreading``: decouples the SDK callback from the processing to ensure the SDK does not drop messages (defaults to false).
+The SDK already queues up messages but there is no documentation on the queue size and no way to determine if messages are dropped.
+Use multithreading to minimize the risk of dropping messages.
+However, be aware that this incurs an extra memory copy and threading overhead, raising the maximum CPU load by about 50% of a CPU.

 Services: